Canon 20D vs M100

 Studio photographers will appreciate that the Canon 20D (unlike the M100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the 20D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 20D was succeeded by the Canon 30D.
+Both the 20D and the M100 have been discontinued, but can regularly be found used on eBay.
+The 20D was replaced by the Canon 30D, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon 20D better than the Canon M100 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Easier framing: Has an optical viewfinder for image composition and settings control.